mathieujuglet/mj-boilerplate/README.md

 # mj-boilerplate
- boilerplate to start a project from scratch
+Boilerplate to start a project form scratch